mohammad-fahad/mohammad-fahad/README.md

 - 🌱 I’m a MERN Stack, React-Native and, Django developer
 - 📫 How to reach me: mail.mohhammadfahad@mail.com
-- ⚡ Fun fact: I am a youtuber.
+- ⚡ Fun fact: I have a youtube channel.